Wil Johnson

 Wilbert Charles Johnson (born 18 April 1965) is an English actor, who has had notable television roles in Waking the Dead and Babyfather, and on stage in Othello.
 He played Dom Andrews in Emmerdale from 2012 to 2014.

 Early life

-Johnson was born in Muswell Hill, London, and raised in Tottenham.
+Johnson was born to Jamaican parents in Muswell Hill, London and raised in Tottenham.
 His mother invested in stocks and his father worked for UPS.
 Johnson had no interest in music while he was in primary school, but after he filled in a role for an absent drummer, he changed his mind.